TosbackCgusBridge-Bot/CGUs-versions/Superpages/Privacy Policy.md

 *   DexYP and Google use first-party cookies (such as the Google Analytics cookies) and third-party cookies (such as the DoubleClick cookie) together to report how its ad impressions, other uses of ad services, and interactions with these ad impressions and ad services are related to visits to This Website.
 *   DexYP may collect data through Google Analytics.
 Data will be used to determine user demographics (age, gender and interest) as an opportunity to monitor its performance, to make This Website easier for you and other users to use, and to manage features and programs made available through This Website.

-E-Mail Does This Website send e-mail to users of This Website?
+E-MailDoes This Website send e-mail to users of This Website?

 DexYP may send you commercial e-mail messages (unless you have chosen to opt-out of receiving them, with some exceptions, as explained below) and non-commercial e-mail messages (which are not subject to opt-out, as explained below).
 For example, DexYP may send you e-mails to (a) conduct online surveys, (b) provide information regarding our company, information regarding our website(s), marketing information about products and services, and newsletters, and (c) confirm registrations and orders placed online and to otherwise communicate with you as a client or other user of our services.
 In addition, occasionally, we may use e-mail lists from third parties to promote our latest specials.